Prehistory: Palaeolithic

-The early part of the Palaeolithic is called the Lower Palaeolithic, beginning with the earliest stone tools dated to around 3.3 million years ago at the Lomekwi site in Kenya.
+The early part of the Palaeolithic is called the Lower Paleolithic (as in excavations it appears underneath the Upper Paleolithic), beginning with the earliest stone tools dated to around 3.3 million years ago at the Lomekwi site in Kenya.
 These tools predate the genus Homo and were probably used by Kenyanthropus.
 Evidence of control of fire by early hominins during the Lower Palaeolithic Era is uncertain and has at best limited scholarly support.
 The most widely accepted claim is that H. erectus or H. ergaster made fires between 790,000 and 690,000 BP in a site at Bnot Ya'akov Bridge, Israel.
-The use of fire enabled early humans to cook food, provide warmth, and have a light source at night.
+The use of fire enabled early humans to cook food, provide warmth, have a light source, deter animals at night and meditate.

 Early Homo sapiens originated some 300,000 years ago, ushering in the Middle Palaeolithic.
 Anatomic changes indicating modern language capacity also arise during the Middle Palaeolithic.
 During the Middle Palaeolithic Era, there is the first definitive evidence of human use of fire.
-Sites in Zambia have charred bone and wood that have been dated to 61,000 BP.
-The systematic burial of the dead, music, early art, and the use of increasingly sophisticated multi-part tools are highlights of the Middle Paleolithic.
+Sites in Zambia have charred logs, charcoal and carbonized plants, that have been dated to 180,000 BP.
+The systematic burial of the dead, music, prehistoric art, and the use of increasingly sophisticated multi-part tools are highlights of the Middle Paleolithic.

+The Upper Paleolithic extends from 50,000 and 12,000 years ago, with the first organized settlements and blossoming of artistic work.

 Throughout the Palaeolithic, humans generally lived as nomadic hunter-gatherers.
 Hunter-gatherer societies tended to be very small and egalitarian, although hunter-gatherer societies with abundant resources or advanced food-storage techniques sometimes developed sedentary lifestyles with complex social structures such as chiefdoms, and social stratification.
 Long-distance contacts may have been established, as in the case of Indigenous Australian "highways" known as songlines.